+Beyond the unique atmosphere, the Khareef provides, there is much more to see and experience.
 As well as its lush green pastures, Salalah is renowned for its stunning collection of beaches, which feel almost Caribbean with their coconut trees and relaxed vibe.
-Try Al Mughsail Beach, a quiet and wild-feeling stretch of sand, full of caves and blowholes.

 For a taste of Salalah’s history, head to the Museum of the Frankincense Land.
-This ancient set of ruins actually belong to the trading port of Zafar, and from here frankincense was shipped to India, in return for spices.
+This ancient set of ruins actually belongs to the trading port of Zafar, and from here frankincense was shipped to India, in return for spices.
 The on-site museum documents the history of the port as well as the area’s settlement since 2000 BC.
-It not only demonstrates the maritime strength of Oman, but also the modern rejuvenation of Salalah as a commercial and leisure port.
-186 miles of walkways and beautiful lights at night ensure this is an unforgettable visit.

 Another famous feature of Salalah is its plantations.
 Papayas, coconuts and small bananas all grow here and are an important part of both Salalah’s past and its future.
 You can walk along the plantation roads, which are just over a mile from the center of the main town.
 There are plenty of fruit stands selling refreshments if you get tired.

 Close to Salalah lies the fascinating settlement of Al-Baleed.
 A UNESCO heritage site, this architectural wonder dates back to 2000 BC.
 Part of the “Land of Frankincense”, the park is brimming with ancient ruins from the City of Zafar.
 The city was visited by renowned explorers throughout the ages, with the likes of Marco Polo and Ibn Battuta traveling to see the city’s magnificence.

 Cunard Shore Experiences